 Breast fullness & breast engorgement

-When you're breastfeeding, it's normal for your breasts to feel full, especially in the early days when your body still hasn't learned how much milk your pēpi (baby) needs.
+When you are breastfeeding/chestfeeding, it is normal for your breasts to feel full.
+This is especially so in the early days when your body still has not learned how much milk your pēpi (baby) needs.

-Nearly all women's breasts feel full when their milk comes in, around three to five days after the birth.
+Nearly all breasts feel full when their milk comes in, around 3 to 5 days after the birth.
 This is normal and should ease quickly.
-If your pēpi is breastfeeding well and often, your body will adjust your supply to the amount of milk your pēpi needs.
+If your pēpi is feeding well and often, your body will adjust your supply to the amount of milk your pēpi needs.

 Engorgement happens when your breasts are too full and the areas around your nipples (areolas) become so firm that your pēpi finds it hard to latch.
 Engorgement can be very distressing and painful.

-If your pēpi is breastfeeding well and is effectively removing milk, your breasts are less likely to become engorged.
+If your pēpi is feeding well and is effectively removing milk, your breasts are less likely to become engorged.

 Symptoms of breast engorgement